-The spookiest part of the year is Halloween, but that does not mean that it’s the only time of the year you can watch horror films.
-Anytime is a good time to watch horror films.
-Now not all horror films are able to pull off the genre too well but have you noticed that almost all the best movies in the horror or paranormal genre have one thing in common?
-They’re all based on true events.
-Take ‘The Conjuring‘ for example – no doubt it has amazing characters, a great storyline and a good bunch of jump scares, but one thing that chills us down to our bones is the fact that all of those incidents actually happened to a family.
+It’s undeniable that the spookiest part of the year is Halloween, but that does not mean that it’s the only period you can watch horror/paranormal films — anytime is a good time to delve into the genre.
+Now, even though not all such productions pull off the concept too well, we’ve noticed that the best ones have something in common; they’re all based on true events.
+Take ‘The Conjuring‘ for example, no doubt it has incredible characters, a great storyline, and a good number of jump scares, but the aspect that sends chills down our bones is the fact that a family actually faced all those incidents.

-Even the movies that are not based on true events try to portray the incidents in such a way that the viewer starts to believe that all of it is actually happening.
-They either do this by recreating the events and characters or they show us a first-person view of the film, making it look like some amateur documentary made by real people.
-An example of this would be ‘The Blair Witch Project’ or ‘Grave Encounters.’
-But if you’re looking for something that’s even more than just an adaption of a true story or more than a wannabe documentary, then we might just have something for you.
-There are some thrill seekers out there who purposely go to haunted sights and locations and even use Ouija Boards to interact with the paranormal beings.
-But not all of us have the hardihood to do that stuff.
+Even the movies that are not based on actual events try to portray the incidents in such a manner that the viewer starts to believe all of it is really happening.
+They either do this by recreating events/characters or by sticking to a first-person viewpoint to give it an “amateur documentary created by real people” look; for example, ‘The Blair Witch Project.’
+But if you’re looking for something more than just a mere adaption of a true story and more than a wannabe documentary, then you’ve come to the right place.
+Of course, there are some thrill-seekers out in the world who purposely visit haunted sights and even use Ouija Boards to interact with paranormal beings, but let’s be honest, not all of us have the hardihood to do that.

 2. Dark Tourists (2018)

-We love tourism shows on TLC that features tourists visiting exotic and beautiful destinations inspiring us to pack our bags and travel the world.
-But Journalist David Farrier has a fetish for places that are not exactly “exotic”.
-His dark choices for travel may not inspire you at all to travel and might just scare you to an extent where you might want to stay inside your home for the rest of the week.
-He visits dark and dangerous places, which include haunted forests, death-worshipping cults, vampires and also atomic pools filled with radiation.
-This TV docu-series is not for the faint-hearted and some really graphic and violent images that will later haunt you.
-But overall, this is one of the best docu-series that you can get on Netflix right now from this genre.
+We love light-hearted shows on TLC that feature tourists visiting exotic and beautiful destinations inspiring us to pack our bags and travel the world.
+But Journalist David Farrier is passionate about places that are not exactly “exotic.”
+In fact, his dark choices might just scare you to such an extent that you’d find yourself wanting to stay inside your home for the rest of the week.
+He visits dark and dangerous places, including haunted forests, death-worshipping cult areas, and atomic pools filled with radiation.
+This docu-series is not for the faint-hearted since it incorporates some really graphic and violent images, but that’s part of what makes it one of the best in the genre right now.
+You can watch it here.

 Read More: Best Scientific Movies on Netflix